BG1 Verdict: 65%

 Holiday Inn Express Poole had a single lounge bar and dining area.
 It was a large and quite welcoming space that served as a nice place for groups to meet outside of their rooms.
 A full range of drinks could be purchased from the bar from lunchtime onwards.
 The bar also served food, with a selection of bar meals available throughout the day and into the evening.
 The reception staff told us the bar usually closes when the last guest leaves.

-No review of the Holiday Inn Express Poole would be complete without mentioning the breakfast.
-It was a hot and cold buffet served from 07:00 – 10:30 in the lounge bar.
+The breakfast at Holiday Inn Express Poole was a hot and cold buffet served from 07:00 – 10:30 in the lounge bar.
 The hot buffet was a full English breakfast featuring bacon, sausages, beans, mushrooms and tomatoes.
 Eggs were scrambled, which was fine for one of us who likes scrambled eggs, but less good for the other who dislikes them.
 No other type of egg.
 What you see is what you get.
 The overall quality of the food was mid-range breakfast cuisine, similar to that found in local workers cafés or canteen-like places.

 A self-service bread and toaster station offered a variety of breads and preserves to accompany the breakfast.